jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/12/2019-12-07-a-negative-consequence-of-the-superintelligent-machine-idea.md

 ---
 layout: post
-title: 'A possible negative consequence of the idea that it's possible for us to build superintelligent machines, if it is a false idea.'
+title: 'A possible negative consequence of the idea that it''s possible for us to build superintelligent machines, if it is a false idea.'
 categories: [Miscellaneous]
 tags: []
-date: 2019-12-07 09:5005:00 PM UTC
+date: 2019-12-07 09:50:00 PM UTC
 published: false
 ---